simonzg/docs/mining.md

       backend:
         ipv4_address: 172.16.238.11
     ports:
+    # The following ports should be exposed to support
+    # the example setup in the remainder of this document.
+      # Web interface
       - "8088:8088"
+      # CLI
       - "17117:17117"
+      # Algorithm Switching
       - "3333:3333"
+      - "4444:4444"
+      - "5555:5555"
+      # Payment Processing Daemon Port
       - "8332:8332"
+      # Pool Connection Ports
       - "3008:3008"
+      - "3032:3032"
+      - "3256:3256"
+      # MySQL Port (not enabled in the example)
+      # - "3306:3306"
       # Other ports as required
     command: "npm init.js"